yilmazdoga/lifting-2d-stylegan-for-3d-aware-face-generation/README.md

 python tools/test_fid.py /path/to/the/checkpoint --inception /path/to/the/inception/file
 ```

-## Additional Results to Our Reproduction Paper
+## Additional Results of Our Reproduction Paper

 ### FFHQ Experiments